-THE 110AE - Theatre and the Kingdom
+THE 110AE - The Theatre Experience

 An examination of the institution of theatre, its creational beauty, its witness to human brokenness, and its capacities for collaboration and flourishing.

 THE 111 - Public Speaking

 This course emphasizes the improvement of public speech habits and the development of proficiency in the organization and presentation of ideas.